siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 1. a null electromagnetic probe carries two equal stress sectors,
 2. a one-channel theory gives only half the effect,
-3. the full first-order interaction must couple to both,
+3. the full weak-field interaction term must couple to both,
 4. the symmetric constitutive summary used in chapter 13 is the macroscopic encoding of that doubled interaction.